rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-In this interface we have  only one method - `Close`.
-It is used to report a finish of usage of given resouce.
-This metod is also importand when we write to file using buffered io (`package  bufio`) and we need to make sure that all bytes are saved to file.
+In this interface, we have only one method - `Close`.
+It is used to report a finish of usage of given resource.
+This method is also important when we write to file using buffered io (`package  bufio`) and we need to make sure that all bytes are saved to file.